realprogrammer5000/SlipstreamVPN/tos.md

 <li>You can cancel your subscription anytime you want.</li>
 <li>We do not promise refunds for plans cancelled any time, although we might offer them at our discretion.
 If you would like a refund, <a href="contact-us">contact us</a></li>
 <li>You are bound by the terms of our payment processors’ agreements, if applicable.
 We currently use <a href="https://stripe.com">Stripe</a>, although this could change in the future.</li>
+<li>We accept Visa, Mastercard, American Express, Discover, and Diners Club cards, as well as cards based on these.</li>
 </ul>
 <h3 id="price-changes">Price changes</h3>
 <ul>
 <li>We might change the prices or features of our plans, or even remove existing plans or add new ones.</li>
 <li>Existing customers will be “grandfathered in” – keeping existing plan prices and gaining new features whenever possible.
 <ul>
-<li>If we decide this isn’t possible, users of old plans will get the option to switch to the plan we decide is closest (and pay old prices!).</li>
+<li>If we decide this isn’t possible, users of old plans will get the option to switch to the plan we decide is closest (and pay old prices!)</li>
 </ul>
 </li>
 </ul>